Troubleshooting Kinesis Video Streams - Amazon Kinesis Video Streams

 "Invalid thing name passed" error when using IoT authorization

-To avoid this error (HTTP Error 403: Response: {"message":"Invalid thing name passed"}) when you're using IoT credentials for authorization, make sure that the value of stream-name (a required parameter of the kvssink element) is identital to the value of iot-thingname.
-For more information, see GStreamer Element Parameter Reference.
+To avoid this error (HTTP Error 403: Response: {"message":"Invalid thing name passed"}) when you're using IoT credentials for authorization, make sure that the value of stream-name (a required parameter of the kvssink element) is identical to the value of iot-thingname.
+For more information, see GStreamer element parameter reference.

-Troubleshooting Stream Parser Library Issues
+Troubleshooting Stream Parser Library issues

 This section describes issues that you might encounter when using the Stream Parser Library.